 IGCSE Chemistry by B. Earl, L.D.R.
 Wilford

-Edexcel IGCSE Physics by B Arnold, S Woolley, P Johnson
+Pearson Edexcel International GCSE - Physics by B Arnold, S Woolley and P Johnson

 The Accidental Theorist by Paul Krugman